cloudify-cosmo/cloudify-packager/README.md

 #### image-builder

-Create Vagrant box with Cloudify Manager installed for Virtualbox, AWS, HPCloud
+Creates a Vagrant box with a Cloudify Manager preinstalled for Virtualbox, AWS and HPCloud.
+This provides our Quickstart.